spryker-shop/b2b-demo-marketplace/MP-6391-integration-problems.md

 5 ) Import types should be added to full_EU.yml

+6 ) Following verification steps are unclear and probably require additional coding:

+`Make sure that a default product offer is given when retrieving product concrete data.`

+`Make sure that validity data is saved when saving a product offer.`

+Offer edit page doesn't exist in backoffice.

 ##Install feature front end

 2 ) wrong filename, should be `data/import/common/common/glossary.csv`